converged-computing/flux-cloud/docs/getting_started/aws.md

-# Google Cloud
+# AWS

-> Running on Google Kubernetes Engine, GKE
+> Running on Amazon Elastic Kubernetes Service EKS

-The main functionality that flux-cloud provides are easy wrappers (and templates) to running the Flux Operator on GKE.
+The flux-cloud software provides are easy wrappers (and templates) to running the Flux Operator on Amazon.
 The main steps of running experiments are:

  - **up** to bring up a cluster
  - **apply** to apply one or more experiments defined by an experiments.yaml